GULFGATE SHOPPING CITY

 Houston, Texas

 What was first shopping mall in the Lone Star State?
-Some may cite Houston's GULFGATE SHOPPING CITY, which was dedicated in September 1956.
+Some may cite Houston's GULFGATE SHOPPING CITY, which was dedicated in late 1956.
 However, there is another -slightly older- contender.
-PALMS CENTER, on the southeast side of the Bayou City, opened for business in September 1955...a full year before the official dedication of the GULFGATE mall.
+PALMS CENTER, on the southeast side of the Bayou City, opened for business in late 1955...a full year before the official dedication of the GULFGATE mall.

 PALMS CENTER encompassed a modest 268,000 leasable square feet and had a dry-goods-only J.C.
 Penney as its anchor.
 On the other hand, GULFGATE spanned a whopping 802,800 leasable square feet and contained full-line Joske's and Sakowitz department stores.

-GULFGATE featured Texas' largest Walgreen Drug and the first shopping center-format Piccadilly Cafeteria.
+In its original state, GULFGATE featured Texas' largest Walgreen Drug and the first shopping center-format Piccadilly Cafeteria.
 At the southern end of the main shopping concourse was a pedestrian bridge, which eventually connected to the General Cinema Corporation Gulfgate Cinema I & II.
-This venue was dedicated on April 14, 1965.
+This venue showed first features on April 14, 1965.

 J.J.
 Newberry morphed into a Baton Rouge-based H.J.
-Wilson Catalog Showroom which was rebranded by Nashville's Service Merchandise in 1985.
-The Weingarten's grocery became a California-based Pic-N-Save closeout store, which was converted to a MacFrugals in 1991.
+Wilson Catalog Showroom which was rebranded by Nashville-based Service Merchandise in 1985.
+This store was shuttered in the spring of 1997.
+The Weingarten's grocery became a Pic-N-Save closeout store, which was converted to a MacFrugals in 1991.

-Houston's E.D. ("Ed") Wulfe purchased the past-its-prime property in 1998 as part of a joint venture with the City of Houston.
+Houston's E.D. ("Ed") Wulfe purchased the past-its-prime property in early 1998 as part of a joint venture with the City of Houston.
 A redevelopment got underway in May 2001, with the entirety of the mall being demolished.
-Its replacement was GULFGATE CENTER.
-This 450,000 square foot power plaza housed twenty-three stores relocated from the original mall.
-The first phase of the 74 million dollar complex was dedicated on May 24, 2002.
+Its replacement was GULFGATE CENTER, a 450,000 square foot power plaza.
+A first phase was dedicated on May 24, 2002.

 Sources: